-Our program is a four year program which consists of two school semesters a year.
-One beginning in the fall and one beginning in the spring.
-Apprentices attend school one night a week and one Saturday a month during the school year.
+Our program is a four year program.
+Each Apprentices will attend day school four full weeks during the school year.
 Apprentices are encouraged to begin working for/with a signatory contractor as soon as possible to obtain on the job training in conjunction with attending classes at our training facility.

 If you possess the following qualities and are looking for a career that will maximize your potential, you just might have what it takes to become an Iron Worker:

 Do you like to be able to see the work you’ve done at the end of the day?

 Do you take pride in providing quality work that meets demanding standards?